Fredrick Redd

-Fredrick Redd is an operatic baritone and businessman.
-He is the Vice President of PACO Group, the President and Owner of Fredrick Redd Consulting LLC, and the Managing Partner of Aldebaran Solutions.
+Fredrick Redd is an operatic baritone.
 Redd has performed in concert, opera, musical theatre, recitals, radio, television and film.
-As a lead baritone singer, he has performed with the New York City Opera, Opera North, Opera Carolina, Connecticut Grand Opera, Teatro Grattacielo, New York Grand Opera, Harrisburg Opera, Verismo Opera, Piedmont Opera, and Houston Opera Ebony, among others.
+As a lead baritone opera singer, he has performed over 20 roles including the Metropolitan Opera Guild, New York City Opera, Opera North, Opera Carolina, Connecticut Grand Opera, Teatro Grattacielo, New York Grand Opera, Harrisburg Opera, Verismo Opera, Piedmont Opera, and Houston Opera Ebony, among others.

-Redd served in a tenure track position as Assistant Professor of Construction Management from 1996-1999 at Utica College of Syracuse University (now Utica University).
-He served as an Adjunct Faculty member at the New York University' School of Continuing Education from 1993-1996 and at the University of Phoenix from 2014-2015.
+As an educator, Redd was assistant professor of construction management from 1996 to 1999 at Utica College of Syracuse University (now Utica University).
+He was an adjunct faculty member at the New York University School of Continuing Education from 1993 to 1996 and at the University of Phoenix from 2014 to 2015.

-Redd is also an active athlete and has completed over 20 triathlons, 4 marathons and become an Ironman finisher in 2017 and 2018.
-In 2012, Fredrick completed the 1.5 mile Sharkfest swim from Alcatraz to the shore in San Francisco.